London Paddington station: Services

 Until May 2003, Paddington was part of the Virgin CrossCountry network with services to the North of England and Scotland via Oxford and Birmingham New Street.
 From June 2005 until May 2018, Paddington was the terminus for Heathrow Connect services.

-Until December 2018, Chiltern Railways operated a weekday parliamentary service from South Ruislip and to High Wycombe via the Acton-Northolt line.
+Until December 2018, Chiltern Railways operated a weekday parliamentary service from South Ruislip and to High Wycombe via the Acton–Northolt line.
 It ceased when the Acton-Northolt line closed.
 When its London Marylebone terminus was closed, Chiltern Railways diverted its services to London Paddington as did Wrexham & Shropshire between 2008 and 2011.

 Accidents and incidents

 On 9 August 1920, a passenger train collided with the buffers.
 Two people were injured.
 The following year, a passenger train was being shunted into a platform and collided with three luggage vans already occupying the line.
 A carriage was derailed and a luggage van was wrecked.

 On 23 November 1983, a sleeper train hauled by Class 50 locomotive 50 041 Bulwark was derailed on the approach to Paddington after speeding through a crossover.
 Three of the seventy passengers were injured.

 On 18 February 1991, Paddington was bombed by the Provisional IRA, causing bad damage to the station's roof.
 Three hours later London Victoria station was targeted in a much more serious attack.

 The worst accident at Paddington was the Ladbroke Grove rail crash (also called the Paddington rail crash).
 On 5 October 1999, a Thames Train stopping service from Paddington to Bedwyn passed a red signal and collided with a Great Western express travelling in the opposite direction.
 The drivers of both trains were killed, along with 29 passengers; 400 others were injured.

 On 25 May 2014, the middle coach of an empty stock Class 360 electric multiple unit 360 205 derailed as it entered platform 3, due to maintenance errors.

 On 16 June 2016, a Class 165 diesel multiple unit 165 124 passed a signal at danger and derailed in a siding, causing significant disruption to services and damage to infrastructure.

+On 13 July 2017, an electrical fire in an intake room led to 2,000 people being evacuated.

 On 20 August 2017, a Class 43, 43188 derailed during departure from Platform 2, when forming the rear power car of the 11:57 service to Penzance.